eArmada8/berseria_model_tool/README.md

 # Tales of Berseria mesh toolset
 Scripts to get the mesh data in and out of the .TOMBDLB_D/.TOMDLP_P files from Tales of Berseria (and Tales of Zestiria).
 The meshes are exported as raw buffers in the .fmt/.ib/.vb/.vgmap that are compatible with DarkStarSword Blender import plugin for 3DMigoto.
 A glTF file is also exported for purposes of weight painting and texture assignment, but the glTF file is not used for modding.

-*NOTE:*  There are multiple mesh types, denoted by the upper four bits of the flag byte (`0x00`: not animated e.g weapons, `0x50` skeletally animated e.g. bodies, `0x70` unsure animation e.g. faces).
-While berseria_export_meshes.py is able to get mesh data out of all three, a lot of data is not interpreted for `0x70` meshes and berseria_import_meshes.py cannot rebuild them.
+*NOTE:*  There are multiple mesh types, denoted by the upper four bits of the flag byte (`0x00` and `0x40`: not animated e.g weapons, `0x50` skeletally animated e.g. bodies, `0x70` unsure animation e.g. faces).
+While berseria_export_meshes.py is able to get mesh data out of all four, a lot of data is not interpreted for `0x40`/`0x70` meshes and berseria_import_meshes.py cannot rebuild them.

-*NOTE:* Tales of Zestiria is supported, but untested.

 ## Tutorials:

 Please see the [wiki](https://github.com/eArmada8/berseria_model_tool/wiki), and the detailed documentation below.

 ## Credits:
 I am as always very thankful for the dedicated reverse engineers at the Kiseki modding discord, for their brilliant work, and for sharing that work so freely.
-I am also very thankful to DaZombieKiller for [TalesOfTools](https://github.com/DaZombieKiller/TalesOfTools) as well as for sharing lots of knowledge about the Tales of Berseria file structure and modding.
+I am also very thankful to DaZombieKiller for [TalesOfTools](https://github.com/DaZombieKiller/TalesOfTools) as well as for sharing lots of knowledge about the Tales of Berseria / Zestiria file structure and modding.
 This toolset also utilizes the tstrip module (python file format interface) adapted for [Sega_NN_tools](https://github.com/Argx2121/Sega_NN_tools/) by Argx2121, and I am grateful for its use - it is unmodified and is distributed under its original license.

 ## Requirements:
 1. Python 3.10 and newer is required for use of these scripts.
 It is free from the Microsoft Store or python.org, for Windows users.
 For Linux users, please consult your distro.